cybernetics-io/redcar/README.md

 * Persistence, the ability to record and monitor the entire life cycle of events.
 * Replay, provides the ability to repeat historical events based on the persistent storage of events.

-The vision is to explore and improve cloud event standards together with cloud native.
-Our goal is to achieve an event-hub.

 ## Install
 The latest release and setup instructions are available at [GitHub][github-release].